zcrowleyTheMark/zack_SCAG_data_task/EA_plan_notes_zc.md

 ### Figures/Tables with Descriptions:

-*Green color indicates figure is completely replicated in output*
+*Green color indicates figure is completed in tabbed excel output*

 - <span style="color: green;">Figure 5.
 Workers who Commute by Walk, Bike, or Public Transit by Race and Ethnicity</span>
+  - *NOTE Figure 5: Taken from all non-home workers and did not include taxi or ferry- based on values/calculations from excel figure file*
 - <span style="color: green;">Figure 6.
 Householders without a Vehicle by Race and Ethnicity</span>
-- Figure 7.
-Workers’ Commute Times (Minutes) by Mode and Race and Ethnicity
+- <span style="color: green;">Figure 7.
+Workers’ Commute Times (Minutes) by Mode and Race and Ethnicity</span>
 - Table 9.
 Transportation Mode Usage by Income Quintile in the SCAG Region (Source: 2017 NHTS, income quintiles calculated by SCAG) *NOT SURE IF WE CAN DO WITH ACS PUMS
 - Table 10.
 Transportation Mode Usage by Race and Ethnicity in the SCAG Region (Source: 2017 NHTS) *NOT SURE IF WE CAN DO WITH ACS PUMS
 - Figure 19.
 Renters and Homeowners Experiencing Housing Cost Burden by Race and Ethnicity